irfanahmad923/Datascience/README.md

-# Datascience Repository For DataScience Related Projects
+# Datascience Repository For DataScience Projects